jeffknupp/blog/in_progress/new_post.md

         return True
     return False

-Either implementation fulfills the requirements, so we tell our boss we're done.
+Either `is_prime` implementation fulfills the requirements, so we tell our boss we're done.

-# Infinite sequences
+#### Dealing With Infinite Sequences

-Our boss comes back after a couple of days and tells us our function is working great, but there's a problem: he wants to use our `get_primes` function on a very large list of numbers.
+Later, our boss comes back tells us our function is working great, but there's a problem: he wants to use our `get_primes` function on a very large list of numbers.
 In fact, the list is so large that merely creating it would use all the memory on the system.
-He wants to be able to call `get_primes` with a `start` value and get all the primes larger than `start`.
+To work around this, he wants to be able to call `get_primes` with a `start` value and get all the primes larger than `start`.

 This is obviously not a simple change to `get_primes`.
-Operating on infinite sequences, though, is a generally useful thing to be able to do.
+Clearly, we can't return a list of all the prime numbers from `start` to infinity.
+Operating on infinite sequences, though, is a generally useful thing.
+The problem we have is in how normal functions are executed.
 In `get_primes`, it would be nice if instead of returning all of the values, we could just return the *next* value.
 Then we're not creating a list at all and, thus, avoid the memory issue.
 And because our boss told us he's just iterating over the results, he wouldn't know the difference.

-But that doesn't seem possible.
-Even if we had a magical function that we could iterate over from `n` to `infinity`, we'd get stuck after returning the first
+But that doesn't seem possible using a normal function.
+Even if we had a magical function that we could iterate from `n` to `infinity`, we'd get stuck after returning the first value:
-value:

     #!py
     def get_primes(start):